Competition is ever-present in the market. And each day, new ideas and new companies are being launched.

 You can also use Instagram to show off the interiors of your space.
 Another way to use IG is to feature some of your staff, long-time coworkers, and the events you will be hosting.

-Just make sure that you will use high-quality photos and use relevant hashtags to find your content.
+Just make sure that you will use high-quality interesting photos and use relevant hashtags to find your content.

 People will likely want to become members of your coworking community if they know that there'll be perks waiting for them.